Wakoma/Lokal/roles/wordpress/README.md

 ## Install

 The basic install can be run only once.
-Afterwards, there is a danger of downgrading your installation.
-Installation will thus fail if there is any wordpress installation found.
-The code that prevents downgrade is hidden in `upgrade` command.
-Use that after installation.
+Afterwards, would be the danger of downgrading your installation that could have been updated manually via the web interface.
+Luckily, this role takes that into account and run an upgrade step if possible.

-## Upgrading
+## Upgrade

-Wordpress has two volumes
+Wordpress' docker has two volume points (see `docker inspect wordpress:latest`)
-- `/var/www/html/` for the application code
+- `/var/www/html/` for the application code (populated from the container if empty on startup)
 - `/var/www/html/wp-content` for user's modification (done via the web UI)

 There are two ways of arranging the docker-compose for upgrades

-1. Having two volumes thus if somebody does `down` and `up` the manually updated code stays
+1. Having two persistent volumes thus if somebody does `down` and `up` the app code stays the same
-2. Having only `content` volume thus image version will always set the code version
+2. Having only `wp-content` volume thus the app will always match the code in the image

-Both ways have own disadvantage.
-With two volumes, we cannot accidentaly have different DB schema and code.
-Because code and DB schema stays between restarts and even `up&down`s.
+Both options have own pros&cons regarding wordpress upgrade.
+Wordpress can be upgraded via the web interface - that upgrades the code in `/var/ww/html` and run db migrations.
+We must ensure that code continue to matche the DB no matter what.
+Therefor, if somebody runs `docker-compose down` and `docker-compose up` the database will be the same.
+So the code must stay the same as well.

+For that reason, we need a persistent volume for the application code as well as for the `wp-content`.
-But to actually upgrade the code, one need to clear the content of `/var/www/html/` before launching a new container.
+To actually update the code from newer image, one need to clear the content of `/var/www/html/` manually and then start a new container from the new image.
-With one volume, the upgrade is more straightforward because the code gets updated automagically.
-The problem is if somebody `down&up`s a container then the code might get reverted to older version (if it wasd updated manually via the web interface) but the DB stays in the later version.

 The docker-commpose is done in such way that only persistent volume is mounted to `/var/www/html/wp-content` as recommended by the wordpress team.
 This directory